Effect of Sun angle on climate

-The amount of heat energy received at any location on the globe is a direct effect of Sun angle on climate, as the angle at which sunlight strikes Earth varies by location, time of day, and season due to Earth's orbit around the Sun and Earth's rotation around its tilted axis.
+The amount of heat energy received at any location on the globe is a direct effect of Sun angle on climate, as the solar zenith angle (the angle of incidence at which sunlight strikes Earth) varies by location, time of day, and season due to Earth's orbit around the Sun and Earth's rotation around its tilted axis.
 Seasonal change in the angle of sunlight, caused by the tilt of Earth's axis, is the basic mechanism that results in warmer weather in summer than in winter.
 Change in day length is another factor (albeit lesser).